w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 governance section on the
 {{ polkadot: [Polkadot Parameters page](maintain-polkadot-parameters/#governance) :polkadot }}{{ kusama: [Kusama Parameters page](kusama-parameters/#governance) :kusama }}.

+:::do votes stack?

+You can use the same dot to vote on many different referendums at once.
+The dot will be locked up only for whatever the longest conviction period you picked.
+E.g. if you had 50 dot and voted on A, B and C with 2x conviction you would only have the 50 dot locked up for the 2x conviction period (i.e. not a day longer than if you had only voted once - so please feel free to vote on many things).

+If you vote with a 6x conviction on A, and then a week later vote on B with 6x conviction then the lock on your dot will only be extended by a week (I.e. your dot will never be locked up for 12x).

 :::info Staked tokens can be used in governance

 While a token is locked, you can still use it for voting and [staking](./learn-staking.md).
 You are